-The SBAB Group and the Issuer are subject to risks related to the global credit markets and economy, since financial institutions, both in Sweden and globally, are dependent on the global credit market and economy being opulent, so that people are willing and able to take up loans.
-For the SBAB Group and the Issuer, the risk is specifically linked to customers' willingness to buy new homes that require them to apply for mortgage loans from SBAB.
-Any disruption or downturn in the global credit markets and economy would typically thus affect SBAB and the Issuer, both in respect of financial performance and growth possibilities.
-Any downturn in the economy together with an increase in unemployment levels, would contribute to slower growth in household disposable income and higher savings and thereby accentuate these risks.
-Since the SBAB Group and the Issuer are subject to risks related to the global economy, the SBAB Group and the Issuer are affected by public health epidemics or outbreaks of diseases that may negatively affect the global economy such as the current corona virus (COVID-19) outbreak.
-This current corona virus outbreak has resulted in substantial movements in the financial markets in the form of heavily falling interest rates, rising credit spreads and volatile and falling stock markets.
-This has affected the financial environment of the SBAB Group and has led to a decrease in the demand for certain loans offered by SBAB, increased cost of funding, volatile fair values of the financial instruments held by SBAB or the Issuer, a decrease in net interest income and net interest margin, and increased loan impairment charges.
+The SBAB Group and SCBC are subject to risks related to the global credit markets and economic development, since financial institutions, both in Sweden and globally, are dependent on the global credit market and economy being opulent, so that people are willing and able to take up loans.
+For the SBAB Group and SCBC, the risk is specifically linked to customers' willingness to buy and own homes that require them to apply for mortgage loans from SBAB.
+Any disruption or downturn in the global credit markets and economy would thus typically affect SBAB and SCBC, both in respect of financial performance and growth possibilities.
+Any downturn in the economy together with an increase in unemployment levels, would contribute to slower growth in household disposable income and, at least in the short run, higher savings and thereby accentuate these risks.
+Since the SBAB Group and SCBC are subject to risks related to the global economy, the SBAB Group and SCBC are affected by public health epidemics or outbreaks of diseases that may negatively affect the global economy such as the current coronavirus (COVID-19) outbreak.
+The coronavirus outbreak and the mitigating actions taken by governments to contain the spread of the virus initially resulted in substantial movements in the financial markets in the form of e.g. heavily falling interest rates, rising credit spreads and volatile and falling stock markets.
+Although the financial markets have stabilised and to some extent recovered since the outbreak of the first wave of the worldwide pandemic, the effect on the financial environment, in terms of a higher degree of uncertainty, of the SBAB Group is expected to continue for as long as the coronavirus continues to spread.
+Ultimately, the long-term economic consequences, including consequences on the financial markets in general and the SBAB Group in particular, depend on the duration of the crisis and measures taken by governments, central banks and other agencies.
+Among other things, the SBAB Group has seen a decrease in the demand for certain loans offered by SBAB along with periods of increased cost of funding, volatile fair values of the financial instruments held by SBAB or SCBC, a decrease in net interest income and net interest margin, and increased loan impairment charges.

 Moreover, Sweden, being a small economy dependent on exports, is largely dependent on the development of the global economy and the global financial markets.
-This means that although the Swedish economy, in isolation, would perform well, a negative development in the global economy normally influences the Swedish economy in such manner that the Swedish economy also develops negatively.
-This was, for example, seen during the global financial crisis starting in 2008, where the Swedish economy was largely affected by the negative global financial development.
-Any sustained decline in the general economic conditions of Sweden is, given the Issuer's dependency on the same, likely to lead to, among other things, a decrease in the demand for certain loans offered by SBAB, increased cost of funding, volatile fair values of the financial instruments held by the Issuer, a decrease in net interest income and net interest margin, and increased loan impairment charges, all of which would result in lower profitability and a deteriorated financial position.
+This means that although the Swedish economy, in isolation, would perform well, a negative development in the global economy normally influences the Swedish economy in such a manner that the Swedish economy also develops negatively.
+Any sustained decline in the general economic conditions of Sweden is, given SCBC's dependency on the same, likely to lead to, among other things, a decrease in the demand for certain loans offered by SBAB, increased cost of funding, volatile fair values of the financial instruments held by SCBC and/or the SBAB Group, a decrease in net interest income and net interest margin, and increased loan impairment charges, all of which would result in lower profitability and a deteriorated financial position of SCBC and/or the SBAB Group.